jorge-martinez-gil/symbiosis-edge/README.md

 |  | ADWIN-SAL | 2,916 | 0.902 | 0.902 |
 |  | **Symbiosis-Edge** | **1,310** | **0.941** | **0.941** |

-Within the bundled simulation, Symbiosis-Edge obtains the highest mean accuracy on all three presets while using 50–57% less supervision cost than the single-tier baselines.
+Within the bundled simulation, Symbiosis-Edge obtains the highest mean accuracy on all three presets while using 50 to 57% less supervision cost than the single-tier baselines.
 The corresponding AGUC is approximately two to three times higher.
 These statements apply to the parametric presets described above.

 ## Statistical analysis

 Multi-seed experiments report:

-- Student-t confidence intervals;
+- Student-t confidence intervals
-- paired sign-flip permutation tests against each baseline;
+- paired sign-flip permutation tests against each baseline
-- Holm–Bonferroni-adjusted p-values;
+- Holm-Bonferroni-adjusted p-values
-- paired Cohen's `d_z` and Cliff's delta effect sizes; and
+- paired Cohen's `d_z` and Cliff's delta effect sizes
-- cost–accuracy Pareto frontiers with confidence-interval error bars.
+- cost-accuracy Pareto frontiers with confidence-interval error bars

 For five paired seeds, the smallest attainable two-sided exact permutation p-value is `2/2^5 = 0.0625`.
-At least ten seeds are therefore required for conventional significance claims.
+At least ten seeds are required for conventional significance claims.
 With ten seeds, the bundled simulation reports Holm-adjusted `p < 0.01` for the accuracy comparison with each baseline.

 The statistical procedure and seed-count rationale are described in [docs/experiments.md](docs/experiments.md#statistical-methodology).